Which area of Spain is it typical?

 Since the Spanish Golden Age, the presence of this cake has been common at celebrations and banquets.
 It is a very spongy cake usually eaten soaked in chocolate.
 It is ring-shaped and about 20 centimetres in diameter, with a smooth surface.
 Its ingredients are flour, sugar, eggs and yeast.
 It is a sweet associated with weddings and other traditional celebrations that has even come to give its name to a form of dance typical in the county of Salamanca, which is danced around a table presided over by the "bollo Maimón".
 From this custom comes the expression 'bailar la rosca' (dancing the cake).

-- The "bollo Maimón" can be bought in confectioner's and specialised cake shops in the province of Salamanca.
+- Where to buy: The "bollo Maimón" can be bought in confectioner's and specialised cake shops in the province of Salamanca.